 - Patient anonymity must be preserved, and identifying information should not be published unless it is essential for scientific purposes.

 - All manuscript submissions, in which living or deceased patients are described and there is any possibility of identification in the text or images, even if this is just by the patient/s themselves or health care staff who have looked after the patient, must include a signed statement from the patient/s (or their next-of-kin or legal guardian) giving approval for the publication of the personal or identifying material.
-This approval must be dated within 18 months of the time of submission (download a consent for publication of personal material form) and must be signed by the patient, guardian or next-of-kin, verbal consent is not permitted.
+This approval must be dated within 18 months of the time of submission (download a consent for publication of personal material form) and must be signed by the patient, guardian or next-of-kin.
+Verbal consent is not permitted.
 Please note we do not accept patient consent forms from institutions or other medical journals.